 Fenway Average Rent Prices Were Resilient Among the Turmoil

-Below, we have compiled a shortlist of neighborhoods in Boston that, along with Fenway, have also experienced a similar percentage drop in apartment rent prices during this past year.
+Below, we have compiled a shortlist of neighborhoods in Boston that, along with Fenway, have also experienced a similar percentage drop in apartment rent prices this past year.

 1. Bay Village apartments